ardittristan/5eSheet-resourcesPlus/README.md

 ## Known issues

-* If you have [Pin](https://bitbucket.org/Fyorl/foundry-pin/src/master/) installed, you might have to reload the sheet to show all resources.
 * Firefox 77 doesn't support regex lookbehinds and doesn't function as such, please use Firefox Beta 78, or wait until June 30th 2020 for it to release.

 &nbsp;